I Wish You Could Have Turned My Head (And Left My Heart Alone)

 "I Wish You Could Have Turned My Head (And Left My Heart Alone)" is a song written by Sonny Throckmorton.
 He was also the first artist to release it, doing so on Last Cheater's Waltz in 1978.
 His version went to number 54 on the country music chart that year.

-Conway Twitty recorded the song on his 1979 album Cross Winds.
+Conway Twitty recorded the song on Cross Winds in 1979.

-T. G. Sheppard recorded the song on his 1982 album Finally!
+T. G. Sheppard recorded the song in 1982 on Finally!.

-The Oak Ridge Boys released the song in July 1982 as the second single from their album Bobbie Sue.
-This version went to number two on the same chart.
+The Oak Ridge Boys released it in July 1982 as the third single from Bobbie Sue, peaking at number two.

 The posthumous B.W.
-Stevenson 2013 album Southern Nights includes a cover of this song.
+Stevenson 2013 album Southern Nights includes a cover version.